frzng/syslinavinici.cz/en_GB/_md_pages/implementation-of-measures.md

 position: 3
 layout: two_columns_page
 ---
-#

 # Financial resources

-Small grant scheme and rescue programmes for specially protected species II of programme CZ02.
+Programme: Small grant scheme and rescue programmes for specially protected species II of programme CZ02.

 Supported by a grant from Iceland, Liechtenstein and Norway.